merely-useful/template/_en/intro.md

     -   `shell` for shell commands
     -   `yaml` for YAML
     -   `text` for output (including error output), CSV files, and everything else.

+-   If you want to leave out sections of code, use `# ...explanation...` (i.e., a comment with triple dots enclosing the text) in the Markdown file.

 -   Every code block should be followed by a line that sets its title to the name of the file.
     -   Such as `{% raw %}{: title="callbacks/one-more.js"}{% endraw %}`.